 Chris Argyris – brief biography from Harvard Business Review.

 Good communication that blocks learning – article by Argyris for Harvard Business Review, 1994

 Motivation Theory article reviewing Argyris’ concern with increasing interpersonal competence.

 Chris Argyris – Page from the Monitor Group (where Argyris is a director) with links to some of his publications.

 Acknowledgements: Picture: Double loop learning by Boris Drenec.
 Sourced from Flickr and reproduced under a Attribution-NonCommercial-ShareAlike 2.0 Generic (CC BY-NC-SA 2.0) licence. http://www.flickr.com/photos/_boris/2818214746/.

 How to cite this article: Smith, M. K. (2001, 2013).
-‘Chris Argyris: theories of action, double-loop learning and organizational learning’, the encyclopedia of informal education. [http://infed.org/mobi/chris-argyris-theories-of-action-double-loop-learning-and-organizational-learning/.
+‘Chris Argyris: theories of action, double-loop learning and organizational learning’, The encyclopedia of pedagogy and informal education. [https://infed.org/mobi/chris-argyris-theories-of-action-double-loop-learning-and-organizational-learning/.
 Retrieved: insert date]

 © Mark K. Smith 2001, 2013